Skip to content

 API call errors can occur for various reasons, such as using a marketplace app that is not the latest version.

-If an error occurs during session progress, it should be implemented to minimize disruption to the user experience, such as terminating the call when the maximum number of API call retries is exceeded.
+If an error occurs during a session, implement it to minimize disruption to the user's environment, such as ending the call if the maximum number of API call retries is exceeded.

-getAgeRange API call response example (Apple App Store)
+Sample getAgeRange API call response (Apple App Store)

-When calling the getAgeRange API on Apple App Store, it displays a popup requesting Age Range sharing.
+When calling the getAgeRange API on Apple App Store, a popup requesting age range sharing is displayed.

-Only users who choose to share their Age Range can verify their Age Range and approval status, and if they decline, the REQUIRED status is received.
+Only users who choose to share their age range can verify the age range and approval status.
+If denied, a REQUIRED status is received.

 The description of the getAgeRange API response fields is as follows.
-You can use each field value to provide age-appropriate game processes.
+You can provide game processes based on age by utilizing each field value.

 Response values may change.
-If you want the latest values, request the API response when the app opens.
+To get the latest values, request an API response when the app opens.

 Response field Values Description